 Force field analysis is the creation of the American social psychologist

 Lewin developed the change model - known as "Lewin's Freeze Phases" - which still forms the underlying basis of many change management theories models and strategies for managing change.

-Given that the people aspects of change is the overwhelming issue and in the light of the high failure rate of so many change initiatives, it is clear that managing the change transition requires time and sensitive skilful leadership - exercised within people-focused change management processes.
+Given that the people aspects of change is the overwhelming issue and in the light of the high failure rate of so many change initiatives, it is clear that managing the change transition requires time and sensitive skillful leadership - exercised within people-focused change management processes.

 Lewin’s force field analysis work provides a practical tool for assessing the case for change - a necessary precursor to the creation and implementation of a programme based approach to managing change.

 Underpinning his famous freeze phase model are 2 these important and in my view foundational concepts.